ZOYA Wholebeing Psychiatry

 • This varies based on individual needs, but many patients are seen every 3–4 weeks initially, with adjustments over time.

-• Not necessarily.
-Treatment recommendations are individualized and may include medication when appropriate, along with other supportive approaches.
+• No. Treatment recommendations are individualized and may include medication when appropriate, along with other supportive approaches.

 • Private-pay care allows for longer, more flexible, and individualized visits.
-Insurance-based care follows more standardized structures and requirements.
+Insurance-based care follows standardized insurance guidelines and requirements.

 • No. Membership is optional and designed for patients who prefer structured, ongoing care.